stoneyzjw/snippetbox/README.md

 In our application, we can break apart our log messages into two distinct types - or levels.
 The first type is **informational messages**

+## Dependency injection

+There's one more problem with our logging that we need to address.
+If you open up your **handlers.go** file you'll notice that the **home** handler function is still writting error messages using Go's standard logger, not the errorLog logger that we want to be using.

+There are a few different ways to do this, the simplest being to just put the dependencies in global variables.
+But in general, it is good practice to inject dependencies into your handlers.
+It makes your code more explicit, less error-prone and easier to unit test than if you use global variables.

+For applications where all your handlers are in the same package like ours, a neat way to inject dependencies is to put them into a custom **application** struct, and then define your handler functions as methods against **application**.